ryanwhowe/php-binarytranscoder/README.md

 [false, false, true, false] would become 10010 NOT 0010
 ````
 This creates a minimum value that will be stored, even for a completely false set of array values, which will be a
 constant for the count of the array being used.
+This also provides a "versioning" of the stored integer value.

 ## Future
 Here are some additional plans that I am working on any may appear in future releases.